kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/Kaltura-Media-Player-API.md

 ### Obtaining a Reference to the Embedded Player

-To communicate with embedded Player instances via the JavaScript API, you will need to retrieve a reference to the Player instance.
-To obtain a reference to the Player,  you will need to implement the `readyCallback` function. `readyCallback` is called when the Player was successfully rendered to the DOM and is ready to accept API calls.
+To communicate with embedded player instances via the JavaScript API, you will need to retrieve a reference to the player instance.
+To obtain a reference to the player,  you will need to implement the `readyCallback` function. `readyCallback` is called when the player was rendered successfully to the DOM and is ready to accept API calls.

 There are two ways to implement the `readyCallback` function, which are described below.